ppy/osu-wiki/news/2025/2025-05-09-osucatch-world-cup-2025-registrations-now-open.md

 ## Prizes

-The osu!catch World Cup 2025 offers a $2,000 prize pool, along with limited-edition merch!
+The osu!catch World Cup 2025 offers a $2,000 prize pool along with limited-edition merch!

 - **1st:** 50% of the prize pool, single-run merch, profile badge, **osu!catch Champion** user title for one year
 - **2nd:** 30% of the prize pool, single-run merch, profile badge